travelingcircusofurbanism/website/docs/posts/kuala lumpur/alternativespot/content.md

 ![](https://cdn-images-1.medium.com/max/8000/1*RWd-sME5koYGLTK8jrDlrA.jpeg)

-I firstly got to know [Fab Space](https://www.fabspacekl.com/) through Loftwork, a deign hub I used to work in Tokyo.Fabspace is a **creative space** where your ideas can become a tangible reality and where innovation and new ideas are birthed.
+I firstly got to know [Fab Space](https://www.fabspacekl.com/) through [Loftwork](https://loftwork.com/jp/), a deign hub I used to work in Tokyo.
+Fab Space is a **creative space** where your ideas can become a tangible reality and innovation and new ideas are birthed.

 This is a **digital innovation lab** where you can have access to machines, such as laser cutter, 3d printer, UV printer, latex printer, CNC milling machine, which are not commonly accessible to the public.